ryo-ohki-node/sideshift-API-nodejs/README.md

 }

-# getCheckout : Returns the data of a checkout created using /v2/checkout endpoint.
+getCheckout : Returns the data of a checkout created using /v2/checkout endpoint.
-{
+return: {
   "id": "32e676d3-56c2-4c06-a0cd-551a9d3db18b",
   "settleCoin": "XRP",
   "settleNetwork": "ripple",